The San Diego Museum of Art

-The San Diego Museum of Art is a fine arts museum located at 1450 El Prado in Balboa Park in San Diego, California that houses a broad collection with particular strength in Spanish art.
-The San Diego Museum of Art opened as The Fine Arts Gallery of San Diego on February 28, 1926, and changed its name to the San Diego Museum of Art in 1978.
-The official Balboa Park website calls the San Diego Museum of Art "the region's oldest and largest art museum".
+The San Diego Museum of Art is a fine art museum in Balboa Park in San Diego, California, that houses a broad collection with particular strength in Spanish art.
+It opened as the Fine Arts Gallery of San Diego on February 28, 1926, and changed to its current name in 1978.
+The official Balboa Park website calls it "the region's oldest and largest art museum".
 Nearly half a million people visit the museum each year.

 Structure

 The museum building was designed by architects William Templeton Johnson and Robert W. Snyder in a plateresque style to harmonize with existing structures from the Panama–California Exposition of 1915.
 The dominant feature of the façade is a heavily ornamented door inspired by a doorway at the University of Salamanca.
 The Cathedral of Valladolid also influenced the museum's exterior design, and the architects derived interior motifs from the Santa Cruz Hospital of Toledo, Spain.
 The original construction took two years.
 Sponsor Appleton S. Bridges donated the building to the City of San Diego upon its completion.
 In 1966 the museum added a west wing and a sculpture court which doubled its size, and an east wing in 1974 further increased its exhibition space.
 Plans are underway for a renovation to the rotunda, sculpture garden, façade, auditorium, and other features.